THE PHYSICAL SENSE OF PLANCK CONSTANT IN MODEL OF "VACUUM CRYSTAL" Planck constant as energy of unit mode of vacuum field. L.Regelson

 Let's try to explain this "asymmetry" of action of a vacuum field by means of the model of "crystal vacuum” or “a world crystal”.

 This excitation field, which causes spontaneous transitions, can be presented as analogue of phonon field in usual crystal.
-By assumption “acoustic phonons“ have place here, they can be identified with “longitudinal photons” in quantum electrodynamics which are responsible for Coulomb interaction.
-But Coulomb field is created by the ordered stream of longitudinal photons from a source whereas spontaneous transitions are caused by fluctuations of a chaotic field of longitudinal photons.
+By assumption “acoustic phonons“ have place here, they can be identified with “longitudinal photons” in quantum electrodynamics which are responsible for

-ρvac.
+The model of "vacuum crystal” allows to explain the origin of energy which is necessary for spontaneous transition.
+The electronic cloud in atom is constantly influenced by a chaotic vacuum phonon field ρvac.
 Casual phases coincidence of these phonons, creating a fluctuation of certain type, leads to disintegration (decay) of stationary state and to transition of electronic cloud (under Coulomb potential action) in lower stationary state.
 Such transition is accompanied by emission electromagnetic wave train ("photon") which frequency is equal to a difference of frequencies of stationary conditions.

-2 (ρ + ρvac) = ρN1 (5)
+N2 (ρ + ρvac) = ρN1 (5)

 According to this expression, ρvac could be interpreted as volume spectral density of energy of the hypothetical vacuum field responsible for "spontaneous" transitions.
 As n(λ) according to (3), represents modes density, so Planck constant һ means energy of an individual mode of vacuum “phonon” fields.
+The volume density of energy of this field in the range of frequencies ∆ν is:

-∆ε = ρvac ν = ρvac ∆(c/λ)
+∆ε = ρvac ∆ν = ρvac ∆(c/λ)

 Substitution of (4) and (3) into this expression gives:

-dε/dλ = 8πһc/λ
+dε/dλ = 8πһc/λ(5) (6)

-a, the minimum wave length will be: λ0 = 2а.
+Full energy in volume unit (or the pressure of field P) may be defined by integration on all possible wave lengths.
+If to denote a vacuum lattice constant as a, the minimum wave length will be: λ0 = 2а.
 Disregarding reduction of modes density in comparison with (3) when λ → a, it is possible to receive the rough (obviously overrated) estimate of pressure, by means of integration (6) from λ0 to ∞:

-dε = 4πһс/а(4) (7)
+P = ∫dε = 4πһс/а(4) (7)

 Thus, volume energy density of “phonon” vacuum field (it is the same as the field of "longitudinal photons”) is inverse proportional 4-th degrees of vacuum crystal lattice constant

-If our assumption is true: the lattice knots are formed by quarks – the lattice constant should be several times more than characteristic diameter of quark,
+If our assumption is true: the lattice knots are formed by quarks – the lattice constant should be several times more than characteristic diameter of quark, i.e. а ~ 10(-18) m.

-Substitution of this value in (7) gives an estimation of energy density:
+Substitution of this value in (7) gives an estimation of energy density: P ~ 10(31) J/m(3) = 10(31) N/m(2)

-ra ≈ 10(-10) m] thus will be Еa ~ 10 J.
+Energy of phonon vacuum field in atom volume [ra ≈ 10(-10) m] thus will be Еa ~ 10 J.

 Such a great scale of energy cannot serve as a refutation of the offered model: spontaneous transitions are caused not by field itself, but only by field fluctuations.